MicrosoftDocs/windows-dev-docs/hub/apps/develop/files/index.md

 ## Additional resources for working with files and folders

+If you're developing packaged WinUI apps, the WinRT storage APIs can be a powerful tool for reading and writing data.
+The following UWP topics provide a wealth of information for developers looking to leverage these APIs in their apps.

 | Topic | Description |
 |-------|-------------|
 | [Enumerate and query files and folders](/windows/uwp/files/quickstart-listing-files-and-folders) | Access files and folders in either a folder, library, device, or network   location.
 You can also query the files and folders in a location by constructing file and folder queries. |